Start your free 30-day trial.

 Deleting all this unnecessary data will create a smaller JS file and greatly increase the site’s mobile performance.

-6. Prerender Your Pages for Search Engines
+6. Prerender Your Pages for Search Engines and AI Tools

 For a more in-depth explanation of the different ways to handle rendering, check our guide on server-side rendering vs. client-side rendering